arayoshipta/SimplePTA/README.md

 3. Adjust threshold. *This process is required if you want to store **Size** information.*
 4. Choose tracking methods from Main Window.
 Now I offer "Centroid", "Center of Mass", and "2-Dimensional Gaussian Fitting"
 5. Click object what you want to track.
 The cross-target will appear.
-6. Press "Single Track" button to perfomr tracking.
+6. Press "Single Track" button to perform tracking.
 7. After tracking cells, Result table data will appear.